Age and experience typically prove beneficial to maximize your credit score.

-“Generally, the older your length of credit history, the better it is for your FICO score,” says Barry Paperno, former consumer operations manager for FICO.
+“Generally, the older your length of credit history, the better it is for your FICO score,” said Barry Paperno, a credit scoring expert who has worked for FICO and Experian.

-Credit scores are used by lenders -- including credit card issuers and mortgage lenders -- to predict the risk of a borrower not repaying their loans.
-There are many credit scores available, but it’s the FICO score that gets the most frequent use by lenders.
-As a result, to improve their ability to qualify for low interest credit, borrowers will want to improve their FICO scores.
+Credit scores are used by lenders – including credit card issuers and mortgage lenders – to predict the risk of a borrower not repaying their loans.
+There are many credit scores available, but it’s the FICO score that gets the most frequent use.
+As a result, to improve their ability to qualify for low interest credit, borrowers will want to work on building up their FICO scores.

 To calculate its score, FICO looks at five differently weighted factors: